RutujaGangane/Fake_news_detection/README.md

 tasks in fake news detection and demonstrate the value of fine-tuned pretrained models in im proving performance over traditional methods.
 The study also emphasizes the importance of tokenizer alignment and careful data preprocessing in enhancing model effectiveness.

+All the code files of (BERT,BERT_gpt2,RoBERTa,RoBERTa_gpt2) are in master branch.
+To check please download it and then check, it has some issues opening here.